Syllabus

 Applications

-Adobe InDesign CC • Adobe Animate CC
+Adobe InDesign CC • Plain-text Editor

 Course Objectives and Process

-The broader goal of this class is to lay the groundwork for future learning, both guided and self-directed, of any professional print and motion design application required for your future employment.
+The broader goal of this class is to lay the groundwork for future learning, both guided and self-directed, of any professional print and interactive design application required for your future employment.
 This is accomplished through dedicated and repeated use of the tools, and the desire on your part to push the software and yourself beyond your own boundaries, both creatively and technically.

 This is an entry-level class, with a curriculum designed for beginners.
 I am aware, however, that students will come to this class with varying degrees of technical and artistic experience.
 Students already familiar with the material presented in class are encouraged to use that expertise to assist students who are less familiar with the application and broaden their creative approach.
 One of the best ways to solidify ones understanding of any discipline is to share that knowledge with others.